Legal & Ethical FAQs

 Parents/guardians have a federal right to see anything you write down or record that refers to their child so, as a general rule of thumb, keep your notes in a way you would be comfortable with a parent reading.
-Personal notes should really be more like memory-joggers for you professionally.
 Anything that refers to a student, even using initials, ID numbers or personal descriptors, if specific enough, is an educational record that belongs primarily to the parent/guardian.
-Other student names can be omitted, but the parents/guardians have a right to see the rest.
-You can keep personal notes if you feel the need to be more specific, but the law has been clear that if anyone knows the notes exist they are then covered under the Family Education and Privacy Act (FERPA).
-According to FERPA, case notes are “sole-possession records” and not educational records if they meet specific criteria.
-They must: serve as a memory aid, not be accessible or shared in verbal or written form, be a private note created solely by the individual possessing it and include only observations and professional opinions.
+You can keep personal notes as a memory aid, but if anyone knows the notes exist they are then covered under the Family Education and Privacy Act (FERPA).
+According to FERPA, case notes are “sole-possession records” and not educational records if they: serve as a memory aid, aren't accessible or shared in verbal or written form, are a private note created solely by the individual possessing it and include only observations and professional opinions.

 Personal notes, as in those notes only you are aware of, are kept for the purpose of supporting the student through long-term knowledge of a student’s experience.
 If you are comfortable with your school counseling replacement, you may choose to leave the notes with the new school counselor.
 Case notes can always be purged except when there is knowledge that a subpoena is likely or the notes may be needed to help the courts convict a perpetrator such as in the case of child sexual abuse.
 Exercise judgment as to when notes need to remain and when they can be purged.
 If in doubt, consult.

-When do I share information about students with parents or families and with administrators or other school staff?
+When do I share information about students with parents/guardians and with administrators or other school staff?

 What do I do if my administrator asks for the names of the students I see and the reasons I’m working with them?

-Your administrator may be curious about who is seeing you and for what reasons.
-Prepare that information in a general way, using descriptors such as “academic,” “career” or “social/emotional” or in another way where personal information is de-identified.
-If the administrator wants to know more specifics, this is a good time to process your legal and ethical pull between FERPA’s “legitimate educational interest” and your ethical obligation to protect the information.
+Prepare the information in a general way, using descriptors such as “academic,” “career” or “social/emotional” or in another way where personal information is removed.
+If administrators want to know specifics, explain FERPA’s “legitimate educational interest” and your ethical obligation to protect the information.
 If the information is relevant to building safety or school programming, it is important to share that with administration.
 However, remind administration the information is sensitive and that it must be kept confidential to preserve the student’s dignity and rights, as well as your relationship with the students.

 My central office supervisor wants me to provide copies of the action plans we create for students who express suicidal ideation.
 Is that breaking confidentiality?